Top 100 prospects: Injuries & roster moves

 Expected return: TBD

-Injury: Right shoulder impingement
+Injury: Right wrist surgery

 Expected return: TBD